 In 2001, I was bitten by the marathon bug.
 I ran my first one in San Diego, and I have completed 28, each one in a different state.
 My goal is to do one in each state and Washington D.C.

 Currently, I am a firefighter for the City of Surprise.
 I am a paramedic and a personal trainer.
-I am also an assistant coach for the Paradise Education Center cross country team.
 I understand running injuries (having had my share of those) and how to rehab and avoid them.
 We will work hard, but I will not overwork the athletes.
 Overtraining is what leads to most injuries.